kushtrimh/zana/CONTRIBUTING.md

 - CSS files location -> `extension/addon/css/`
 - JavaScript bookstore modules location -> `extension/addon/modules/`

-The new module is responsible for managing the data and the DOM for the new bookstore.
+The new JavaScript module file is responsible for managing the data and the DOM changes for the new bookstore.
 At the top of the module, add the module configuration.

 ```js